Study abroad

 Please keep to the following deadlines:

-• Make sure you submit your application on time, but don't rush to get it in early – all applications are processed after the deadline.
+• Don't wait until the last minute if you wish to have your file checked, but don't rush to get it in early – all applications are processed after the deadline.

-• First year's Master students who have completed a Bachelor's degree elsewhere than at the UNIGE can apply for a European exchange in the spring 2024 semester if they submit their application by September 23 2023 and if there are still places available.
+• First year's Master students who were not registered at the UNIGE during the Fall semester 2023 can apply for a European exchange in the spring 2025 semester if they submit their application by September 23, 2024 and if there are still places available.
 Most places will have already been allocated by that point, so only a very limited number of exchanges will be available.

 • Students at all levels can apply for an exchange in Switzerland within the following deadlines:

-> Mid February for an exchange in the following autumn semester
+> February 23 for an exchange in the following autumn semester

-> Mid September for an exchange in the following spring semester
+> September 23 for an exchange in the following spring semester

 These deadlines don't apply to FTI students.